School Life

 Joining Your Child For Lunch at School

-If you want to join your child for lunch, you can bring your own food or get school lunch.
-If you want school lunch, it costs $5.50 and they can accept cash or checks made out to BVSD.
+If you want to join your child for lunch, you can bring lunch from home or get school lunch.
+If you want to get a school lunch, it costs $5.50 and we accept cash or checks made out to BVSD.

 Schoolwide Norms